rehierl/abstract-properties/14-x-types-of-scopes/14-0-pre-order-traces/1-0-order-embedding.md

 Recall that embedding a child order into the unordered doctree (DTU) will yield the ordered doctree (DTO).
-After that, applying the pre-order rule to DTO (i.e. embedding the pre-order edges into it) will yield the doctree's pre-order trace, which can be understood to correspond with the **processing order** (DPR).
+After that, applying the pre-order rule to DTO (i.e. embedding the pre-order edges into it) will yield the doctree's pre-order trace, which can be understood as the document tree's **processing order** (DPR).

-With these processing steps in mind one can assume the **trivial suborder** (DTR) (i.e. the document's set of nodes, but with an empty set of edges) as the actual starting point of the above linear extension.
-That is, one begins with the trivial suborder, and embeds all the edges in the unordered doctree into it.
+With these steps in mind one can assume the **trivial suborder** (DTR) (i.e. the document's set of nodes, but with an empty set of edges) as the actual starting point of the above linear extension.
+That is, one begins with the trivial suborder, and embeds all the edges of the unordered doctree into it.

 A trivial order may therefore be described as **minimal** since it does not define any structure (aka. maximal disorder/entropy).
 That is "minimal" must